dragosgatan/csi/README.md

 Espressif reports that CSI registers large motion such as walking and running, as well as smaller motion in an otherwise static environment, down to breathing and chewing [1].

+## How it works

+Each board sends the CSI from every packet it receives to a laptop over UDP.
+A filter pipeline smooths the raw amplitudes and reduces each link to a single motion score, so a pair of boards reports one number for how disturbed the path between them is.

+Because every board hears every other board, the room is crossed by many overlapping links.
+Radio tomography combines their scores into a grid, which places movement somewhere in the room instead of only reporting that something moved.

+The phone app arms the system when the space should be empty.
+Movement that holds above a threshold then latches an alarm and sends a push notification, and the same grid is drawn on the phone so the movement can be followed while it happens.

 ## References